Now more than ever we need activities that bring us closer. Sports Bring People Together.

 Take the Carolina Panthers of 2015/16.
 They had an incredible run, 15-1 for the season, and a playoff run all the way to the Super Bowl.
 Schools, businesses, and everyone else got involved.
 Charlotte has a lot of recently-arrived residents, people who just moved here from places as far away as Pennsylvania, Ohio, New York, Massachusetts, or California, yet by the end of the run, many of these people really felt like Charlotte was their home.
 They had fun being part of a winning city.
 The Panthers ended up losing the Super Bowl, but that was ok.
 The good had already been done.

 A few weeks ago, I was lucky enough to take my son to Columbus, Ohio, to go to an Ohio State football game.
-My parents (who met at Ohio State) joined us there.
-The game wasn’t a big matchup, since they were playing Rutgers, but all home games for the Buckeyes are a big deal.
-The production quality is off the charts, from the activities around the stadium, to the warm ups, to the pre-game, to the band, to the game, to the post-game.
+My parents (who met at The Ohio State University) joined us there.
+The game wasn’t a big matchup since they were playing Rutgers, but all home games for the Buckeyes are a big deal.
+The production quality is off the charts, from the activities around the stadium, to the warm-ups, to the pre-game, to the band, to the game, to the post-game.

 More importantly, this game was an excuse for four members of a family to get together for a weekend and have fun.
 Trust me; with 105,830 people in attendance, we weren’t the only ones with this idea.
 There were families getting together, friends reuniting from not seeing each other for years, or months, or at least not since the last home game.
 This one football game where Ohio State was favored by 40 points brought all these people together.
 Two grandparents got to spend time with their grandson.
 We talked about school, about the other grandkids, and, yes, we talked about the Buckeyes football game, too.
 We ate and ate, and we ate some more.
 A silly football game that in the big scheme of things didn’t matter one little bit mattered so much.
 Sure, we could have met at a resort or hotel or art museum–my mother is an artist and would have liked that–but there is something about an event like this.
 Call it a game, call it a waste of time, but I call it a reason, a reason to be with people you have something in common with.